-- a) practical examinations using videos is not permitted - b) practical examinations are only conducted by current Judge Educators - c) the Examining Authority for A- and B-level practical exams is the EADJC - d) the Examining Authority for C-, D-, E- and F-level practical exams is the SDA - e) A and B level exams will be conducted annually, in principle, at the Australian Dressage Championships and at another suitable event (subject to the number and quality of horses), with the venue to be advised to candidates at least 6 months prior to the practical exam - f) it is recommended that all C-level exams are conducted at the relevant state championships - g) writers for exam candidates should not be a judge.
-However, if the writer is a judge then they must be at least 2 levels lower than the exam (e.g. C exam writer no higher than an E-level judge) - h) the practical judging examination is to be held in conjunction with an official competition - the test to be used must be the highest graded test in each level and must consist of an entire competition so that not only the standard of each horse is assessed but also the candidate's ability to rank horses in an entire competition is assessed (Refer to rule 12.13 for the minimum number of horses to be judged at each level) - j) the examining Judge Educator is to debrief candidates at the conclusion of practical judging - k) practical judging sheets are to be assessed in line with the Guidelines for Judge Educators for the Assessment of Practical Examinations, determined by the EADJC and the final recommendation and results are to be returned to the Examining Authority within 14 days - the examining Judge Educator has the sole responsibility for assessing candidates as competent or not yet competent - m) the Examining Judge is encouraged to discuss with other Judge Educators any section of the examination that needs a second opinion, especially if a candidate is deemed 'not yet competent' - n) all candidates are to be advised of the outcome of their exam by the Examining Authority within the timeframe previously mentioned
+- a) ALL pre-requisites MUST be completed and verified prior to sitting the practical exam - b) practical examinations using videos is not permitted - c) practical examinations are only conducted by current Judge Educators - d) the Examining Authority for A- and B-level practical exams is the EADJC - e) the Examining Authority for C-, D-, E- and F-level practical exams is the SDA - f) A and B level exams will be conducted annually, in principle, at the Australian Dressage Championships and at another suitable event (subject to the number and quality of horses), with the venue to be advised to candidates at least 6 months prior to the practical exam - g) it is recommended that all C-level exams are conducted at the relevant state championships - h) writers for exam candidates should not be a judge.
+However, if the writer is a judge then they must be at least 2 levels lower than the exam (e.g. C exam writer no higher than an E-level judge) - the practical judging examination is to be held in conjunction with an official competition i) - the test to be used must be the highest graded test in each level and must consist of an entire j) competition so that not only the standard of each horse is assessed but also the candidate's ability to rank horses in an entire competition is assessed (Refer to rule 12.13 for the minimum number of horses to be judged at each level)

+- k) the examining Judge Educator is to debrief candidates at the conclusion of practical judging - practical judging sheets are to be assessed in line with the Guidelines for Judge Educators for the Assessment of Practical Examinations, determined by the EADJC and the final recommendation and results are to be returned to the Examining Authority within 14 days - m) the examining Judge Educator has the sole responsibility for assessing candidates as competent or not yet competent - n) the Examining Judge is encouraged to discuss with other Judge Educators any section of the examination that needs a second opinion, especially if a candidate is deemed 'not yet competent' - o) all candidates are to be advised of the outcome of their exam by the Examining Authority within the timeframe previously mentioned